khubabshams/regions-quiz/README.md

 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/) has been used to discover Javascript errors and test site responsiveness.

 - This readme file is based on [Code Institute Readme Template](https://github.com/Code-Institute-Solutions/readme-template/blob/master/README.md) and edited with the help of [Navendu Pottekkat's Blog Post](https://towardsdatascience.com/how-to-write-an-awesome-readme-68bf4be91f8b).

+- Grammatical errors and typos on this file were discoverd and corrected by [Grammarly](https://app.grammarly.com/).

+## Special Thanks
-### Special thanks to mentor Mr Mo Shami for his continuous guidance and support.
+- to mentor Mr Mo Shami for his continuous guidance and support.